List of Death in Paradise characters: Detective Inspector Richard Poole

 A British inspector assigned to the island to investigate the previous inspector's murder, Poole was instructed to remain on the island as the new police detective, much to his dismay.
 Despite his distaste for the island and inexperience with tropical weather – to the point where he continues to wear his old suits and drinks almost nothing but tea – he often showed a useful knack for making deductive leaps based on minimal information and apparently random events, and favoured making arrests by addressing all the suspects at once before identifying the killer.
 In series 2 he grew slightly more relaxed and recommended Fidel for his sergeant's exam.
 Poole briefly returns to London at the end of Episode 2, but in spite of his distaste for Saint Marie, he chooses to return.
 Poole is murdered in the first episode of Series 3, at an on-island reunion of Cambridge university classmates, by Helen Reid, when he threatened to expose her identity theft.
 He was replaced by DI Humphrey Goodman.

 Poole makes a brief guest cameo in Series 10, Episode 6 when Camille returns to the island briefly to help on a case and due to her mother Catherine being admitted to hospital after being attacked.
-He encourages her to spend more time with Catherine before disappearing, being simply a fragment of Camille's mind.
+He encourages her to spend more time with Catherine before disappearing, being simply a figment of Camille's mind.